Why Roys Peak hike in Wanaka is a waste of your time

 Conclusion & disclaimer

-Hopefully I didn’t scare you too much with this article, but I just wanted to be honest about Roys Peak hike that I think is being ruined by the huge hordes of tourists.
+Hopefully I didn’t scare you too much with this article, but I just wanted to be honest about Roys Peak hike that I think is being ruined by the huge herds of tourists.
 I therefore hope that you will choose a different, lesser known hike near Wanaka and decide to let the peace return at Roys Peak.
+I will give you some examples below:

-Also read: the best hikes in New Zealand!
+- Find the best hikes in New Zealand here

 Natali